 Polish Classical Performance Planned at Scientology Info Center in Downtown Clearwater

-Polish pianist, Mr. Andreas Kazmierzack will give a classical piano performance on Saturday, November 3rd at the Scientology Information Center in downtown Clearwater.
-Refreshments will begin at 6:30pm, concert starts 7pm.
-Families and friends are welcome

-CLEARWATER, FLORIDA, US, October 31, 2019 /EINPresswire.com/ -- On Sunday November 3rd, Andreas Kazmierczak returns to downtown Clearwater with a classical piano performance at the Scientology Information Center.
+/EIN News/ -- CLEARWATER, Fla., Oct.
+31, 2019 (GLOBE NEWSWIRE) -- On Sunday November 3rd, Andreas Kazmierczak returns to Downtown Clearwater with a classical piano performance at the Scientology Information Center.

 The performance includes a selection of music from Chopin, Bach, Beethoven and Mozart.
 Light refreshments will be served at 6:30pm, and the performance begins at 7:00pm.
 There is no cost to attend, but seating is limited.

 In 2017 Andreas gave 2 performances at the Information Center.
-His debut performance was for Father’s Day and his second show was for National Piano Month in September 2017.
-At these events, Kazmierczak performed and narrated from Chopin, a Polish composer, Beethoven and Liszt.
+His debut performance was for Father’s Day and his 2nd show was for National Piano Month in September.
+At these events Kazmierczak performed and narrated music from Chopin, a Polish composer, as well as music from Beethoven and Liszt.

+As an immigrant from Poland, and lover of music, Kazmierczak enjoys sharing his heritage through classical music.

-“By trade, I am computer programmer, and a Master of Civil Engineering, but my heart is in the music of the piano.
+“By trade, I am computer programmer, and a Master of Civil Engineering, but my heart is in the piano and its music.
 It’s very magical – and classical music is something that people from all over the world appreciate,” said Kazmierczak.

 “L. Ron Hubbard, the Founder of Scientology, had a lifelong devotion to music.
-He played the organ and taught himself to play the saxophone, banjo and harmonica.
-His musical talent and expertise extended to being a musical director, arranger, performer and composer,” said Amber Skjelset, manager of the Scientology Information Center and event organizer.
+He was self-taught on the saxophone, banjo and harmonica.
+He could also play the organ.
+His musical talent and expertise extended to being a musical director, arranger, performer and composer,” said Amber Skjelset, Manager of the Scientology Information Center and event organizer.
 “Following in this tradition of music and the arts, the Information Center provides a platform for those with musical and artistic ability to showcase their talent.
 Mr. Hubbard once said, ‘A culture is only as great as its dreams, and its dreams are dreamed by artists.’”

 To attend this concert or to learn more about the Scientology Information Center, please contact Amber at 727-467-6966 or amber@cos.flag.org.